Approximating Electoral Control Problems: Conclusion

 We also provide an axiomatic result and prove that under any voiced voting rule, constructive control by candidate deletion lies in $\POLYAPX$.
 Our results deepen the understanding of approximability in voting and open new directions for proving unconditional hardness and extending techniques to broader voting systems.

 We find this work opens up many future directions.
 The natural first step is to extend this study to other voting rules or other control actions.
+Moreover one could, for each of our partition problems whose decision problem is in $\P$, study the optimization version of that problem; in general the $\P$ membership of a partition-based control problem does not necessarily imply a polynomial-time computable optimization counterpart~\cite{hem-hem-men:j:search-versus-decision}.

-Another direction is to refine the lower bound for constructive control by deleting candidates under Plurality, possibly involving a deeper understanding of the Minimum $k$-Union problem.
+Another direction is to refine the lower bound for constructive control by deleting candidates under plurality, possibly involving a deeper understanding of the Minimum $k$-Union problem.
 In fact, it would be interesting to find control problems that are equivalent (under some appropriate notion of equivalence/reduction) to $\MkU$.
 We would also find it interesting to explore axiomatic characterizations for approximability, e.g., by finding necessary and sufficient conditions on a voting rule $\cale$ for constructive control by deleting candidates under $\cale$ to be approximable.
 Our Lemma~\ref{lemma:ccdc-approx} provides a sufficient condition, but it is easy to see that one can design a voting rule $\cale$ that is not voiced and yet $\optd\cale\dash\CC\DC$ is approximable.
-Perhaps more ambitious would be to develop dichotomy theorems for approximability in electoral control, aiming to classify when control problems---such as adding or deleting voters or candidates---are approximable or inapproximable.
-In fact, prior work has established dichotomies that separate $\P$ and $\NP$-hard cases of manipulation and bribery~\cite{fal-hem-hem:j:bribery, hem-hem:j:dichotomy-scoring}, and some results exist for control~\cite{fal-hem-hem:j:weighted-control}.
+Perhaps more ambitious would be to develop dichotomy theorems for approximability in electoral control, aiming to classify when control problems---such as adding or deleting votes or candidates---are approximable or inapproximable.
+In fact, prior work has established dichotomies that separate $\P$ and $\NP$-hard cases of manipulation and bribery~\cite{fal-hem-hem:j:bribery, hem-hem:j:dichotomy-scoring,hem-sch:c:psrs}, and some results exist for control~\cite{hem-hem-sch:c:psrs,fal-hem-hem:j:weighted-control}.

+\paragraph{Acknowledgement} This work was supported in part by the Laurie Bukovac Hodgson \& David Hodgson Endowed Fund, the Reid and Polly Anderson Endowment, and the Denison University Research Foundation.
+A two-page (excluding references) version of this paper will appear in the proceedings of the \emph{25th International Conference on Autonomous Agents and Multiagent Systems} (AAMAS 2026)~\cite{bui-cha-le-ngu:c-aamas:approximation}; we thank the anonymous reviewers for their comments, which helped improve the presentation of this work.